 CHAT ROOMS (BLOG)

-31.1 The company gives its customers the possibility to make use of a chat room where they are able to communicate with other players registered and making use of the site.
-We set the chat room policy and reserve the right to change these policies at any time with or without notice.
-By using this chat room you are binding yourself to comply with these terms and conditions.
+31.1 The company may give its customers the possibility to make use of a chat room where they are able to communicate with other players registered and making use of the site.
+In cases of a possible Chat room, the following terms will apply.
+Also, we set the chat room policy and reserve the right to change these policies at any time with or without notice.
+By using this chat room, you are binding yourself to comply with these terms and conditions.

 31.2.
 The chat room is intended for legitimate comments and constructive discussion.
 We reserve the right to restrict the rights of individuals to post comments in any chat room set up by us.
 Any liability arising out of the use of such chat rooms are borne solely by the user.